Claire - Exemplaire de Georges Hugnet[Claire – Georges Hugnet’s copy]

 An intriguing first edition, complete with its engraved frontispiece of the author by Giovanni Volpato after Domenico Corvi, and its introductory poem by the Abbé Luigi Godard.
 A copy unrecorded in non-European libraries according to WorldCat.

-Contemporary binding of polished fawn mottled calf, smooth spine divided into five gilt compartments by gilt rolls, brown morocco lettering-piece, triple gilt fillet framing the boards, double gilt fillet on the board edges, blue speckled edges, and shell-pattern marbled pastedowns and endpapers.
+Contemporary binding of fawn mottled calf, smooth spine divided into five gilt compartments by gilt rolls, brown morocco lettering-piece, triple gilt fillet framing the boards, double gilt fillet on the board edges, blue speckled edges, and shell-pattern marbled pastedowns and endpapers.

 First edition of the French translation, one of only 34 numbered copies printed on pure vellum paper, the sole deluxe paper issue.